 - Periodontal, or gum related, care

 - Apthous Ulcer treatment (canker sore)

 - Frenectomy (tongue-tie release) without anesthesia or sutures

 - Root canals and apicoectomies

-Dr. Lowenguth utilizes intraoral camera technology that helps enhance your understanding of your diagnosis.
-An intraoral camera is a very small camera – in some cases, just a few millimeters long.
-An intraoral camera allows our practice to view clear, precise images of your mouth, teeth and gums, in order for us to accurately make a diagnosis.
+An intraoral camera is a very small camera.
+It allows our practice to view clear, precise images of your mouth, teeth, and gums, for us to accurately make a diagnosis.
 With clear, defined, enlarged images, you see details that may be missed by standard mirror examinations.
-This can mean faster diagnosis with less chair-time for you!

 Intraoral cameras also enable our practice to save your images in our office computer to provide a permanent record of treatments.
 These images can be printed for you, other specialists, and your lab or insurance companies.